rmm429/SE311-Homework-2/Part1/README.txt

     This is the keyword that will be searched for in the list of lines.
     The keyword has a default value, but can and should be changed based on the desired use case.
     The value set for this field is literal, meaning the Searcher will look for exactly whatever is entered.
+    If getting input from the console or a file, the console will prompt the user to enter a keyword.
+    This means that the 'Keyword' field only applies when Search gets input from a Pipe.
     Furthermore, the keyword is case-sensitive, meaning capitalization does matter.
     See the "Case-sensitivity and punctuation" section below for more information.